 - .1 Roadway and sign luminaires shall be manufactured in accordance with the Ministry of Transportation and Highways Material Standards.

 - .2 Post top luminaires shall be:

-- (a) IES type 2 or type 3 distribution;
+- IES type 2 or type 3 distribution; (a)

 - (b) Cast aluminum with a glass or polycarbonate refractor;

-- (c) Vandal resistant;
+- Vandal resistant; (c)

 - (d) Equipped with a knockout for photocell where required; and

 - (e) Powder paint finish.